xoseperez/basicstation-docker/README.md

 3. Create an API key for the CUPS protocol (only if using CUPS protocol)

    * Under the gateway page, select the **General settings** menu on the left.
-   * Paste the key created on the previous step to the **LoRa Basics Station LNS Authentication Key** field.
+   * Paste the key created on the previous step to the **LoRa Basics™ Station LNS Authentication Key** field.
    * Now, go back to create a new key by selecting the **API keys** menu on the left again.
    * Click **Add API key** button.
    * Select **Grant individual rights** and then check these rights: